The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • SodaStream: Add some sparkle to your hydration with 20% off sitewide.

-• Umamicart: Shop this online Asian grocer now and get 20% off meats, seafood and produce with code HELLOSUN.

-• W&P: A favorite brand among our editors, W&P is offering up to 25% off sitewide through May 24 — so it’s a great time to save on innovative containers for food and drink as well as utensils, popcorn poppers, ice cube trays and more.
+• W&P: A favorite brand among our editors, W&P is offering up to 30% off sitewide — so it’s a great time to save on innovative containers for food and drink as well as utensils, popcorn poppers, ice cube trays and more.

 Memorial Day beauty deals